fullstackenviormentss/kea-yang/README.md

 # Kea with NETCONF interface

+This is an experimental Kea extension that will eventually provide NETCONF/YANG interface.
+It is a result of two IETF hackathons.

-This file contains instruction how to set up an environment that allows doing experiments with Sysrepo plugin that is able to receive configuration from Sysrepo and send it to Kea.
+This description below contain some instructions how to set up an environment that allows doing experiments with Sysrepo plugin that is able to receive configuration from Sysrepo and send it to Kea.